Livent: Criminal proceedings

 In January, 1999, Livent's former chairman Garth Drabinsky and president Myron Gottlieb were indicted in the United States District Court for the Southern District of New York on charges they personally misappropriated $4.6 million in company funds and "cooked the books" to hide enormous losses from investors.
 Arrest warrants are outstanding with respect to the US criminal proceedings, but double jeopardy rules prevent US extradition proceedings from taking place, because of the conviction in Canadian courts.

 On March 25, 2009, Drabinsky and Gottlieb were found guilty of fraud and forgery in Ontario Superior Court for misstating the company's financial statements between 1993 and 1998.
 On August 5, 2009, Drabinsky and Gottlieb were sentenced to jail terms of seven and six years, respectively.

 Drabinsky filed an appeal in the Ontario Court of Appeal with respect to his sentence on September 3, 2009.
 During that appeal, he remained free on bail.
 On September 13, 2011, the Court of Appeal, while upholding the convictions, reduced Drabinsky's sentence to 5 years.
-Drabinsky appealed to the Supreme Court of Canada, and the application was dismissed without costs on March 29, 2012.
+Drabinsky applied for leave to appeal to the Supreme Court of Canada, and the application was dismissed without costs on March 29, 2012.
 Drabinsky was originally held at Millhaven Institution for assessment.
 In December 2011, he was transferred to serve out his sentence at Beaver Creek Institution, a minimum security prison, located in Gravenhurst, Ontario, and was released on day parole in February 2013.
 Drabinsky was granted full parole on January 20, 2014, and completed his sentence in September 2016.